Cake mix gingerbread cookies recipe that is easy to throw together and comes out tasting like homemade. Decorate men and enjoy!

 My girls and I made cake mix gingerbread cookies this weekend and it was a lot of fun!
 Easy to make and cut into shapes it’s the perfect holiday treat.
 One of our favorite boxed cake mix recipes. (originally published 10/20, affiliate links present)

 Gingerbread Men Recipe

 Use any flavored box you like, then add different flavors or add ins to make the perfect creation.
-These are perfect for the holidays.
+BUT this gingerbread spice flavor is perfect for the holidays.

 Of course molasses is important to getting that authentic flavor you want.
 Spice cake mix is a must to create the taste you remember as a child, yellow cake mix just won’t do it unfortunately.

 It came about as a fairy tale of cookie men who came to life and frightened an elderly couple.
 In the end a fox gets ahold of him and eats him alive.

 This easy gingerbread cookie recipe is semi-homemade but you’d never know it wasn’t completely homemade.
 You can eliminate a few ingredients if you follow our cake mix gingerbread recipe here.

 Traditionally it has white icing to create a sort of outfit, hold the candy eyes on and a few chocolate buttons down the front.
 I personally let my kids decorate it as they like, that is part of the fun of the holidays!

 No need to separate the dry and wet ingredients for this one.
 Just combine it all in one bowl and mix.
 Make sure all the powder is incorporated well so you get a nice thick cookie dough.